edgeless-project/edgeless/documentation/deploy_step_by_step.md

 }
 ```

-This workflow creates a function called `noop`, whose bytecode is assumed to be in the local file `./noop_function/noop.wasm`.
+This workflow creates a function called `noop`, whose bytecode is assumed to be in the local file `noop.wasm`.

 If we want to start this workflow, we must build the `noop.wasm` function first.
-Such a function is bundled with the EDGELESS repository [here](../examples/noop/noop_function/src/lib.rs):
+Such a function is bundled with the EDGELESS repository [here](../functions/noop/src/lib.rs):

 ```rust
 impl Edgefunction for NoopFunction {